PierreMarion23/ipypivot/doc/install_guide.md

     /usr/local/anaconda3/share/jupyter

-There you can see a `ipywidget-pivot-table` folder or symlink back to the source folder `static/`.
+There you can see a `jupyter-widget-pivot-table` folder or symlink back to the source folder `static/`.
 For example:

     drwxr-xr-x  4 Olivier  staff   136B Sep 30 18:09 jupyter-js-widgets/
-    drwxr-xr-x  5 Olivier  staff   170B Oct  3 02:42 ipywidget-pivot-table/
+    drwxr-xr-x  5 Olivier  staff   170B Oct  3 02:42 jupyter-widget-pivot-table/

 To check nbextensions are properly install and enabled, for example: